echeran/smile-of-murugan/webbook/chapter11.md

 sun of that early era which was doomed to end soon after the poem was composed, with the tremendous changes that occurred in the Tamil land under the Pallavas.

-the songs sung in praise of the deity.
-It is thus clear that there is an intimate connection between the symbol of the anklet and the story of Kaṇṇaki, the chaste woman".